-The walls enclosing Lucca's historic center are some of the best preserved ramparts in Italy and you can walk clear around Lucca on top of the wall.
+The walls enclosing Lucca's historic center are some of the best preserved ramparts in Italy.
+You can walk clear around Lucca on top of the wall.
 In the 1800's, the top of the thick wall was planted with trees and grass turning it into a huge park and a pleasant place to walk or ride a bike.
 There are more than four kilometers of walls with six gates and eleven bastions.

 Visit San Michele in Foro Church

 San Michele Church is in the large square that was originally the Roman Forum in the center of Lucca.
-Today it's still a lively square lined with medieval buildings housing cafes, shops, and homes.
-The square is my favorite place in Lucca to sit and have a coffee.
-The beautiful marble church, built from the 11th through 14th centuries, has a large Romanesque facade, larger in fact than the actual church.
+Today, it's still a lively square lined with medieval buildings housing cafes, shops, and homes.
+The square is a favorite place in Lucca to sit and have a coffee.
+The beautiful marble church, built from the 11th through 14th centuries, has a large Romanesque facade—larger, in fact, than the actual church.
 It's topped with a large statue of the archangel San Michele, or Saint Michael.

 Lucca's cathedral, dedicated to San Martino or Saint Martin, sits on Piazza San Martino surrounded by impressive medieval buildings.
-Originally build in the 12th to 13th centuries, it's Romanesque in style and has an intricately decorated marble facade.
-Next to the cathedral is its tall 13th century bell tower and Casa dell'Opera del Duomo, a typical medieval house of Lucca.
-The interior is Gothic and holds good artworks, including the Volto Santo and the 15th century tomb Ilaria del Carretto, a masterpiece by Jacopo della Quercia.
+Originally built in the 12th to 13th centuries, it's Romanesque in style and has an intricately decorated marble facade.
+Next to the cathedral is its tall 13th-century bell tower and Casa dell'Opera del Duomo, a typical medieval house of Lucca.
+The interior is Gothic and holds many artworks, including the Volto Santo and the 15th-century tomb Ilaria del Carretto, a masterpiece by Jacopo della Quercia.

 Explore the Church and Baptistery of San Giovanni and Reparata